Johnvict/api-response/README.md

 	// To return a response for a failed process message with status code: "02" custom error message public function customErrorMessage(Request $request) {
+		/**
+		 * some opertions occured and the request failed, so we need to send a custom message
+		 * */
 		$error = 'Some Error message';
 		return self::returnFailed($error);
+	}

+	// To return a response for a failed process message with status code: "02" and default error message
-		// return self::returnFailed(); //Response will be sent with the default error message: "request failed" }
+	//Response will be sent with the default error message: "request failed" public function requestFailed(Request $request) {
+		/**
+		 * some opertions occured and the request failed
+		 * */
+		return self::returnFailed();
+	}

 }
 ```